riastrad/cyberbspace/posts/2025/sanjay-gandhi-national-park.md

 permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

-This week I finally took the time to go on a guided tour of the large national park that sits down on top of Mumbai.
-Our guide was knowledgeable and pointed out where leopards had scratched trees to mark their territory, different plant life, and several birds.
-I don't have too much to share aside pictures, and some brief impressions.
+This week I finally took the time to go on a guided tour of Sanjay Gandhi National Park, the large national park that sits down on top of Mumbai.
+Our guide was knowledgeable and pointed out where leopards had scratched trees to mark their territory, different plant and insect life[^1], and identified different birds by their calls before we saw them.
+I don't have too much to share aside from pictures and some brief impressions.

 Impressions first.
-This hike was the first time in the five months that I've lived in the city that I've experienced stillness and quiet.
-Once you're in the heart of the park, you no longer hear the car horns.
-The drone of my apartment's air filters and dehumidifiers was a distant memory.
-It was a light hike, nothing too strenous.
+This hike was the first time in these past five months of living in the city that I've experienced stillness and quiet.
+Once you're in the heart of the park, you no longer hear the car horns or the construction.
+The drone of my apartment's air filters and dehumidifiers became a distant memory.
+It was a light hike, nothing too strenuous.
 About halfway through we paused at an overlook and our guide told us that the park is "Mumbai's lungs."
-The city is so large, so populated, that if the park didn't exist as a huge CO<sub>2</sub> sink, the area would be uninhabitable.
+The city is so large, so populated, that if the park didn't exist as a huge CO<sub>2</sub> sink, the city would probably be uninhabitable.

 {% dither "/img/blog/2025/sgp-1.png" %}
 <div class="center-text"><small>View from an overlook we paused at.</small></div><br />